Prof. David Phoenix OBE

 - Fellow and chartered mathematician, Institute of Mathematics and its Applications, (FIMA)

-- Prime Ministerial appointment as a Trustee Science Museum Group, Chair of Audit Committee and a member of the Museum of Science and Industry Advisory Board
+- Prime Ministerial appointment as a Trustee Science Museum Group, Deputy Chair of the Group and Chair of the Museum of Science and Industry Advisory Board

 - Trustee, British University in Egypt